mptolly/Blog-Examples/jquery-bing-translator-plug-in/README.md

 #jquery Bing Translator Plug-in
-The Bing Translator plug-in is intended to be used to embed the Bing Translator widget into elements on a page
+The Bing Translator plug-in is intended to be used to embed the Bing Translator widget into elements on a page.

+*This plugin takes advantage of the [Microsoft Bing Translator Widget](https://www.bing.com/widget/translator)*

 ###Required Javascript Libraries for the plug-in
 * [jQuery 1.8.2](http://code.jquery.com/jquery-1.8.2.min.js) - minimum tested version